Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

   - `test_psa_crypto_config_accel_ecc_weierstrass_curves`

 Note: `analyze_outcomes.py` provides a list of test cases that are not executed in any configuration tested on the CI.
-Currently it flags some RSA "fallback not available" tests, which is consistent with the fact that we're missing testing driver-only RSA-encrypt testing.
-However, we're also missing driver-only HMAC testing, but no test is flagged as never executed there; this reveals we don't have "fallback not available" cases for MAC, see #8565.
+We're missing driver-only HMAC testing, but no test is flagged as never executed there; this reveals we don't have "fallback not available" cases for MAC, see #8565.

 #### Test case coverage